Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Maximum Likelihood Estimation for the Lasso

 In Figure \ref{lassoExampleFig}, black circles mark the conditional estimates, triangles the refitted least squares estimates, squares the lasso estimates and plus signs the true coefficient values.
 The conditional estimator tends to lie between the refitted and the lasso estimates.
 When the refitted estimate is far from zero the conditional estimator applies very little shrinkage, and when the refitted estimator is closer to zero the conditional estimator is shrunk towards the lasso estimate.
 The conditional confidence intervals also exhibit a behavior that depends on the estimated magnitude of the regression coefficients.
 When the conditional estimator is far from zero the size of the confidence intervals is similar to the size of the refitted confidence interval.
 When the conditional estimator is shrunk towards zero, its variance tends to be the smallest.
 The confidence intervals are the widest when the conditional estimator is just in-between the lasso and refitted estimates.
 The Polyhedral confidence intervals tend to be the largest in most cases.
-In fact, in a non-negligible number of simulations the polyhedral confidence intervals had a length of infinity.
 Section \ref{simStudy} gives a more thorough examination of these estimates and confidence intervals. \end{example}